Yanaon: Uncertainty in early history

-It is not known exactly when French founded Yanaon before 1723.
-It was assumed that Yanaon did not exist as Human settlement before 1706 as that area densely forested and got ravaged by a severe cyclone in 1706 as narrated by an eye-witness Gollapoondi Nagichitty (Gollapudi Nagishetty).
-Thus, unlike other major French settlements in India, the year when French got sovereignty (i.e.circa 1750) is usually mentioned as year of establishment in some French records.
+It is not known exactly when the French founded Yanaon before 1723.
+It was assumed that Yanaon did not exist as a Human settlement before 1706 as that area was densely forested and got ravaged by a severe cyclone in 1706 as narrated by an eye-witness Gollapoondi Nagichitty (Gollapudi Nagishetty).
+Thus, unlike other major French settlements in India, the year when French got sovereignty (i.e.circa 1750) is usually mentioned as the year of establishment in some French records.
 However, there is an old Vishnu temple located in the rue Vichenou of Yanaon and popular belief is that it was built many centuries ago (i.e. well before French presence).
-However there two more nearby villages along the mouths of Godavari in Andhra Pradesh that bear similar name.
+However there two more nearby villages along the mouths of Godavari in Andhra Pradesh that bear the similar name.
 They are Surasani Yanam (S. Yanam) in Uppalaguptam Mandal and Chirra Yanam in Katrenikona mandal.
 The name Yanaon may have come from the word Inam.

 1723 Establishment

-The main colonial history of Yanam starts with early 18th century.
-French agent M. Courton was resident since 1721 at the French Colony of Masulipatam played major role in the establishment of French presence in Yanaon.
-As per the letter dated 24 January 1723 by M. Courton to the Superior Council of French India at Pondichéry, it was mentioned that he purchased some land by the Godavari river, near the (Paragana of) Ingiron-Yanaon to establish a magasin (i.e. trading post).
-Its affairs were supervised by the French colony Masulipatam, which was by then already an important colony for European powers (English, Dutch and French).
+The main colonial history of Yanam starts in the early 18th century.
+French agent M. Courton was resident since 1721 at the French Colony of Masulipatam and played a major role in the establishment of the French presence in Yanaon.
+As per the letter dated 24 January 1723 by M. Courton to the Superior Council of French India at Pondichéry, it was mentioned that he purchased some land by the Godavari River, near the (Paragana of) Ingiron-Yanaon to establish a magasin (i.e. trading post).
+Its affairs were supervised by the French colony Masulipatam, which was by then already an important colony for European powers (English, Dutch, and French).
 French trade got permitted at Masulipatam by a firm from the King of Golconda dated 15 October 1669.
-In 1687, the Mughal empire annexed Golconda and later the Deccan subah came under rule of its governor Mubariz Khan who ruled from 1712 until 1724.
+In 1687, the Mughal empire annexed Golconda and later the Deccan subah came under the rule of its governor Mubariz Khan who ruled from 1712 until 1724.
 The establishment of Yanam roughly coincided with the cession of Deccan Subah from Mughal Empire and forming the Hyderabad sultanate right after the 1724 Battle of Shakar Kheda.

 1727 Abandonment

 As per the letter of Dupleix dated January 1928, Yanaon became so profitless and the future seemed to be dim.
-Under the pretext of tyranny of local nawabs and governors, the Superior council in Pondicherry forced then French agents at Yanaon, M. Fouquet and M. Guillard to wind up the affairs and abandon it.
+Under the pretext of the tyranny of local nawabs and governors, the Superior council in Pondicherry forced then French agents at Yanaon, M. Fouquet and M. Guillard to wind up the affairs and abandon it.

 1731 Re-establishment

-The possession of Rajahmundry and Chicacole circars were disputed between the Nizam of Deccan and the Gajapatis.
+The possession of Rajahmundry and Chicacole circars was disputed between the Nizam of Deccan and the Gajapatis.
 Mir Qamaruddin, then Nizam of Deccan, settled this issue in 1713.
 Anwaruddin Khan was appointed Faujdār for these two provinces.
 He appointed his Tabedār Rustum Khan alias Haji Mohammad Hussain to collect the arrears of tribute from Zamindars in these two circars.
-Rustum Khan was a Turkish officer who was Nawab (i.e. Faujdar) of Rajahumundry between 1730 and 1737.
+Rustum Khan was a Turkish officer who was Nawab (i.e. Faujdar) of Rajahmundry between 1730 and 1737.